Ir3nicuz/EgsEsExtension/README.md

 ### Ingame Script Function Activation
 The scripts simulate a "processing device" behaviour.
 To go live ingame each script function needs at least one lcd device per structur/vessel the script should work on.
 The name of the lcd device has to begin with the exact [script-function name](#script-functions-overview).
 There can be more then one "cpu-lcd" "processing" each script function.
 Therefore the script function will NOT be executed multiple times.
 A second cpu-lcd is just a fallback device to keep the script active even if the first cpu-Lcd got for example destroyed.
 As long as one Lcd with the script function name is present on a structure the script stay active for this structure.

-But a second "Cpu" device can be used to defined seperate/different drawing settings for different infomation displays.
+But a second "Cpu" device can be used to defined seperate/different drawing settings for different information displays.
 Add the optional seperator `:` after the script function name of the processing lcd device to have the possibility to define a name for information output displays.
 Each lcd device on the structure beginning with the so added name will get a continious information data stream and display it.

 Add another optional `:` seperator to be able to define the font size for the before named displays.
 And add another optional `:` seperator to be able to define the output line count for the before named displays.
 If more lines still pending the script will wrap to a second column right next to the first column.
 So if the view is scattered just lower fontsize or raise line count to find the best fit for the display size/view.
 If no line count is defined all drawing items will be outputted in just one column as long as the display can draw it.